Joseph Gatti, Director

-Joseph Gatti is the Founder and Artistic Director of United Ballet Theatre.
+Joseph Gatti is the Founder and Artistic Director of United Ballet Theatre and Academy.
 During his time as an international principal guest artists he wondered why there wasn't a company that truly prioritized dancers' wellness, so he created his own.
 UBT started as just a summer company but has grown into a full-year professional company with an adjacent Academy.
 As well as being a principal dancer for his own company, he still enjoys a part-time career as an international guest artist.

 Joseph Gatti is United Ballet Theatre’s Artistic Director (Founder); he was formerly a Principal Dancer with the Cincinnati Ballet and Corella Ballet, and First Soloist with Boston Ballet.
 He was born in Warwick, New York and raised in Orlando, Florida, where he began dancing at the Orlando Ballet School and continued his training with Vadim Fedotov and Irina Depler.
 Joseph danced at Orlando Ballet as an apprentice from 2001-2003, under the direction of Fernando Bujones.